CQ Asia-SSD: FREQUENTLY ASKED QUESTIONS (FAQ)

 • decidedly contemplative-evocative in stance

-• international in its thrust and global in reach (this specific pilot is Asian-focused)
+• international in its thrust and global in reach (while this specific cohort is Asian-focused, anyone from anywhere in the world is welcome to participate)

 • communal in emphasis